What do I do if I want a place at Acomb Primary School for my child?

-What happens if my child has an accident (wets him/herself)?
+What happens if my child has a toileting accident?

 We will deal with the situation sensitively and provide spare underwear and clothing.
-You will be given the wet clothes wrapped for you to wash and ask that you return the borrowed clothing washed as well.
-If the accident is of a more unpleasant nature, we may well contact you during the day.
+You will be given the soiled clothes wrapped for you to wash and ask that you return the borrowed clothing washed as well.
+If the accident is more difficult to clean up, we may contact you during the day.

 What do I do if my child needs to be given medicine during the day?